 Why Move More?

-Working and learning in classrooms, labs, and offices, attending meetings, and using computers all equal less time on our feet and more time sitting, especially when working and learning from home.
+Working and learning in classrooms, labs, and offices, attending meetings, and using computers all equal less time moving and more time spent being sedentary.

 - Move More—regularly, and throughout the day.

-- Move Well—in ways that are comfortable, empowering and motivating to you, regardless of level of ability.
+- Move Well—in ways that are comfortable, empowering and motivating to you, regardless of your level of ability.

 - Keep Moving—let Move UBC be an opportunity to explore physical activity and how it fits into your life year-round!

 Benefits of Moving More

 Being physically active can often fall to the bottom of your to-do list, and it can be especially hard to find the time and motivation to exercise during busy or stressful times.
-For many, working and learning from home probably means fewer opportunities to be active and it is easy to fall into a routine of w
+For many, working and learning are tied to a computer and can mean fewer opportunities to be active throughout the day.

 The best way to reduce your time sitting is to commit to frequent and short movement breaks.
 Active breaks such as going to fill your water bottle, impromptu dance parties, standing during a meeting, and desk exercises are all great ways to add a little bit of movement to your day!

 Benefits of moving more include: